Obtaining a Moped or Scooter Driver's Licence (Class 6D)

 You will take a test that covers:

-• the Highway Safety Code
+- the Highway Safety Code

-• road signs and signals
+- road signs and traffic signals

-• behaviours and scooter driving techniques (specialization)
+- scooter driving behaviours and techniques (specialization)

 Passing mark